 • When you can switch credit cards: If your card carrier allows it, you might be able to switch to a different credit card it offers rather than closing out your account entirely.
 This might make sense if you’re worried about your card’s annual fee, for instance.
 You’ll still owe any outstanding debt on the old credit card, which will get moved over to the new card (the same goes if you happen to have a negative balance on a credit card).

-• When you don’t use the credit card: Even if you don’t use your credit card, or use it sparingly, keeping the card open can help your credit score.
+• When you don’t use the credit card: Even if you don’t use your credit card or use it sparingly, keeping the card open could build your credit score.
 This is because creditors and lenders usually look more favorably on credit card users who don’t rack up significant credit card debt, which is why maintaining a low credit utilization ratio is one of the key credit card rules to follow.

 • You want to avoid the temptation to spend.